BabyBoySnow/SnowVision/README.md

 - Removed the annoying help message from HepBoat in the ClearVision Support server.
 - Removed the border around Nitro for "most popular."
 - Added radical status.
+- Change activety text's to use the alt-color.
-- Moved the new message pill to the middle.
+- Moved the new message pill to the middle, remove the dividers, made it alt color, and made it square.
+- Changed the server member's list to use alt color for roles and the lines on the side to be main color.
+- Changed server channel catagory names to use alt color.
+-
 - Removed some borders and added more shading.
 - Removed glow from the wordmark.
-Changed to "Winter Wonderland v1.3.2".
+Changed to "Winter Wonderland v1.3.4".
 - Used snippet from [NyxIsBad](https://github.com/NyxIsBad) to make non-Nitro users look cool.
 - Applied snippet to fit long plugin names inside the box.
+- Used snippet from [NyxIsBad](https://github.com/NyxIsBad) to match user background to chat background.
+- Theme button white's to main color.
+- Make text box use background-shading.
 - Enhanced pings to stand out more.
 - Changed the border on the Spotify controls plugin for Vencord.
 - Rounded a few buttons.
 - Darkened Vencord plugin boxes.
 - Changed Vencord plugin info text color to white (`#fff`).
 - Changed the status on the profile pop outs.
 Further adjustment needed.
+- Change the guild folders to be slightly transparent version of main color.
+- Slightly darken the voice count.
+- Support for vencord plugin to send voice messages.
+- Background of the home icon made to be transparent so that if the image doesn't fill it all it doesn't look weird.
+- Removed the home shop mosiac.
 - Various other changes and improvements.

 ---